chroma-core/chroma/rust/wal3/README.md

 - snapshot.start < snapshot.limit for all snapshots.
 - snapshot.start is strictly increasing.
 - The range (snapshot.start, snapshot.limit) is disjoint for all snapshots in a manifest.
 No other snapshot will have overlap with log position.
-Children of the snapshot will be wholely contained within the snapshot.
+Children of the snapshot will be wholly contained within the snapshot.

 ### Cursor Structure